Nikki7150/new-roots-nishka/README.md

 ### Replit files

 the replit files found in this website are present because I moved this project from replit to github Codespaces for in depth coding as well as using wakatime to connect my project to athena awards, summer of making and hackclub.

+## How I made this project
+I made this project first as a part of the GWC program.
+This free woman-led program teaches girls to code from square one and advance from there.
+I followed through this program and this website was made as a part of it.
+After the program finished, I found out about Athena Awards Hackclub and I joined it because I was interested in making more projects on my own.
+I then took this website and added more features, debugged code, and also asked AI for both inspiration and some debugging tips.
+I also used AI to learn how to add more advanced elements like the hamburger navigation bar when the website is used on a mobile, the resource cards animation when user hovers over it, and even more debugging after adding these advanced code.
+I tried my best to debug as much as i could but some bugs werent getting fixed so i had to ask ai, but i learnt from my mistakes.

+I struggled a lot with the bugs and also running the code since i moved this website from replit to codespaces to use Wakatime.
+I was so used to replit and its debugging tools that i didnt really know how to debug properly on codespaces.
+I am also using my school controlled Chromebook to  make this website so i didnt have the liberty of using the "inspect" web browser debugging tool to my advantage.
+But i made the best of it and debugged a lot on my own.
+When i came across bugs that didnt make sense or were just not debugging, I resorted to using AI for help.
+But i did make it a point to try and atleast understand what AI did to helo debug the code and learnt something new.